bjpark4002/Bill-Calendar/README.md

 - backend token exchange and recurring-subscription retrieval;
 - ad delivery through Google AdMob; and
 - consent handling through Google's User Messaging Platform.

+# ACCESS CONTROL POLICY

+# Payoff Calendar Access Control Policy

+Effective Date: March 10, 2026

+This Access Control Policy describes how access to Payoff Calendar production assets, secrets, and sensitive data is limited and reviewed.

+## 1. Scope

+This policy applies to:

+- the Payoff Calendar iOS app release pipeline;
+- source code repositories;
+- App Store Connect and Apple Developer resources;
+- Plaid dashboard, Plaid backend environment variables, and related secrets;
+- advertising or monetization dashboards used for the app;
+- hosting or infrastructure used to support production services; and
+- any device or account that can access production credentials or user-sensitive data.

+## 2. Access Control Principles

+Payoff Calendar follows these baseline access control principles:

+- least-privilege access;
+- named-account access only;
+- production access granted only when needed for app operation, release, support, or security;
+- secrets must not be embedded in public code or shared casually;
+- access should be removed or rotated when it is no longer needed.

+## 3. Production Access Restrictions

+Access to production assets and sensitive data is limited as follows:

+- access is restricted to authorized personnel only;
+- production credentials are limited to accounts controlled by the app owner or explicitly authorized operators;
+- access to production systems is not granted to anonymous, shared-public, or unnecessary accounts;
+- access to sensitive financial integration secrets, including Plaid credentials, is limited to backend configuration and authorized operators only; and
+- direct access to locally stored user data is limited to the device holder and any authorized operator with access to that device.

+## 4. Sensitive Data Covered

+Sensitive data for this app includes:

+- Plaid access tokens, link tokens, public-token exchange outputs, and other financial integration secrets;
+- recurring transaction-derived subscription data;
+- locally stored bill, payment, and subscription records;
+- backend environment variables and API secrets;
+- App Store and release credentials; and
+- advertising and monetization account access.

+## 5. Access Review Process

+Access reviews are performed periodically using a simple manual review process.

+At least once per calendar quarter, the app owner reviews:

+- who has access to source code repositories;
+- who has access to App Store Connect and Apple Developer resources;
+- who has access to Plaid dashboard and backend credentials;
+- who has access to hosting, logs, and production secrets; and
+- whether any shared, stale, or unnecessary credentials should be removed or rotated.

+The review should result in one of the following actions:

+- keep current access unchanged;
+- remove unnecessary access;
+- rotate secrets or passwords; or
+- document any temporary exceptions and their end date.

+## 6. Authentication Expectations

+Where supported by the service provider, strong authentication should be enabled for production-related accounts, especially:

+- Apple Developer and App Store Connect;
+- source code hosting;
+- Plaid dashboard;
+- hosting platforms; and
+- primary business email accounts used for password recovery or administrative access.

+## 7. Devices and Physical Access

+Production access may be performed only from devices that are reasonably secured, including:

+- passcode or password protection;
+- automatic screen lock;
+- full-disk encryption where supported; and
+- up-to-date operating system and security patches where reasonably practical.

+Physical access to production-capable devices is limited to the device owner and authorized users.

+## 8. Exceptions

+Any exception to this policy should be time-limited and documented by the app owner.

+## 9. Current Control Summary

+Based on the current Payoff Calendar setup, this policy is intended to support the following defensible statements:

+- a defined and documented access control policy is in place; and
+- periodic access reviews are performed through the documented quarterly review process.

+This policy does not claim that Payoff Calendar currently operates:

+- centralized identity and access management;
+- enterprise zero-trust architecture; or
+- automated de-provisioning for terminated or transferred employees.